 In 2017, the Committee received several updates related to the repeal of certain juvenile fees assessed by the County via the Probation Department.
 Ultimately, the Committee recommended and the Board approved the full repeal of juvenile cost of care fees at the Juvenile Hall and the Orin Allen Youth Rehabilitation Facility.
-The Juvenile

-Electronic Monitoring (JEM) fee was also repealed.
+The Juvenile Electronic Monitoring (JEM) fee was also repealed.
 The Committee also discussed a process by which to refund overpayments made by the guardians of juveniles previously in the custody of the Probation Department and forwarded the issue to the Board on December 12, 2017.
+The Board subsequently authorized a refund process for certain juvenile cost of care fees dating back to September 2010 and directed staff to have further discussion at the PPC in 2018.
+For this reason, the Committee is recommending that this issue remain on referral for 2018.

-8. County Law Enforcement Participation and Interaction with Federal Immigration Authorities.
+8. County Law Enforcement Participation and Interaction with Federal Immigration

+Authorities.
 On February 7, 2017, the Board of Supervisors referred this issue to the Committee for review.
 Specifically, there has been growing public concern around the county, especially among immigrant communities, about the nature of local law enforcement interaction with federal immigration authorities.
 This concern has been increasing due to the current political environment and has impacted the willingness of residents of immigrant communities to access certain health and social services provided by community-based organizations.
 For example, the Executive Director of Early Childhood Mental Health has reported that a number of Latino families have canceled mental health appointments for their children due to concerns over being deported.